Find a Doctor Disclaimer

 Dr. Carayannopoulos is board certified in both physical medicine and rehabilitation as well as in pain medicine.
-He completed his residency in physical medicine and rehabilitation at Harvard Medical School and his fellowship in pain medicine at Dartmouth Medical School/Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
-He earned a master’s degree in public health from Johns Hopkins University in Baltimore, and obtained special certification in medical acupuncture from Harvard Medical School.
+He completed his residency in physical medicine and rehabilitation at Harvard Medical School and his fellowship in pain medicine at Dartmouth Medical School.
+He earned a master’s degree in public health from Johns Hopkins University.
+He spent 13 years as a US Navy Diver and Submarine Officer and is a specialist in undersea medicine and radiation health.
+Finally, he obtained special certification in medical acupuncture from Harvard Medical School.